 Canalside, an ever-expanding riverside recreation area, gives new life to Erie Canal Harbor, a source of prosperity for Buffalo in the 1800s as the terminus for cargo transport on the bustling waterway.
 Twenty-five years ago, it was dormant and neglected.
 Today, this spot along the Buffalo River attracts throngs of picnickers and people playing catch, strolling the boardwalk and enjoying the outdoors.

 Maybe they’re all a little cuckoo for Cocoa Puffs.
 I suspect that was the case on a recent visit with my guide, a close college friend.
 We wandered through the Naval & Military Park, taking photos of the ships and planes on display.
 We walked past the children’s sand play area called The Beach.
-She told me about paddle boat and kayak rentals, mentioned harbor boat tours as we walked past the construction site for a new children’s museum.
+She told me about paddle boat and kayak rentals, mentioned harbor boat tours as we walked past a new children’s museum.
 Then, at about the time we had walked the whole stretch, she made me sniff the air.
 “It smells like Cocoa Puffs,” she said.
 Who knows if the nearby General Mills cereal production plant was actually making Cocoa Puffs that day, but there certainly was a sweet and soothing scent in the air.

 Fun things to do in Buffalo in winter